Skip to main content

 The results endpoint returns everything in a single call: status, signed URLs (thumbnail and annotated video), and the biomechanical_analysis object containing scores, metrics, and classifications.Use this when you need a complete snapshot of the analysis.

 Structured numerical metrics without media URLs.
-Ideal when you need to process or display specific values.Side view includes: metrics, overstride, foot_landing, joint_angles, running_styles, and total_score.Back view includes: gait_cycle with stance means per leg (pronation, hip adduction, knee adduction, pelvic drop) and step-by-step data.
+Ideal when you need to process or display specific values.Side view includes: metrics, overstride, foot_landing, joint_angles, running_styles, and total_score.Back view includes: gait_cycle with stance means per leg (pronation, knee adduction, pelvic drop) and step-by-step data.

 Frame-by-frame position data for every anatomical landmark detected.
 Includes video_input_information (resolution, FPS, duration) and a frames object keyed by frame number.Use this for custom visualizations, overlays, or your own biomechanical models.